LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/README.md

 * Provides chain-length to SignalK via a UDP connection
 * Works seamlessly with 12 and 24 volt systems - no set up necessary
 * Will also track chain-length when the windlass is operated by existing controls or when allowed to "free fall"
+* LED ON indicates that the board should be operating the windlass.
+Off indicates board is in standb

 To implement you need to
 * Build and install the windlass control board - PCB design available from the link below